Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 6:30 AM

 There was a short wait for our flight at the airport since we arrived a little too early.
 The morning traffic was actually much quieter than I expected.
-I blame i95, i495 for all these PTSD’s.
+I blame US-i95, i495 for all these PTSD’s.

 On another thought, as every minute slowly passes, that discount poster certainly becomes more and more convincing.